 The Pillars of Hercules

+Nowhere is Africa closer to Europe than at the Strait of Gibraltar.
 In Greek mythology, the mountains on either side, Jebel Musa on the Moroccan side and the Rock of Gibraltar on the Iberian side, represent the Pillars of Hercules.
-According to myth, Hercules created these pillars during his tenth labor, either by splitting a mountain or by erecting them as a token of his westward journey.
+According to myth, Hercules created these pillars during his tenth labor, either by splitting a mountain or by erecting them as a symbol of his westward journey.

-In the present day, the Strait of Gibraltar continues to be governed by the neighboring powers of Spain, Morocco and Gibraltar.
-Each of the three maintains military bases along its own coastline, underscoring the strategic importance of the Strait.
-While Gibraltar remains under British control, Spain has a strategic presence through its Ceuta enclave on Moroccan territory.
+Today, the Strait of Gibraltar is still governed by the neighboring powers of Spain, Morocco and Gibraltar.
+All three maintain military bases along their respective coastlines, underlining the strategic importance of the Strait.
+While Gibraltar remains under British control, Spain has a presence on Moroccan territory through its enclave of Ceuta.